trozware/troznet/content/post/2019/swiftui-data-flow.md

 }
 ```

 In the app itself, only the first view to access the `@EnvironmentObject` needs it set.
 In this example, it is done in the `NavigationLink` that goes to the `NestingViews` example.
+The `.environmentObject` can be provided to the root view in the `SceneDelegate` if the root view needs it.

 ```swift
     NavigationLink(destination: NestingViews().environmentObject(UserSettings())) {